BhatShivananda/Retail-v1/README.md

 API aggregates product data from multiple sources and return it as JSON to the caller.

-## How to run this app locally
+## Steps to run this app locally

 ## 1. cassandra setup (https://github.com/riptano/ccm)
 ````
 brew install ccm
 ccm create test -v 3.11.2 -n 1 -s

-ccm node1 ring
+Connect to cqlsh and execute below:

 ccm node1 cqlsh

 CREATE KEYSPACE retail WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };